-- If a restaurant is vegetarian or dairy what could be so bad?
+Myth: If a restaurant is vegetarian or dairy, what could be so bad?

 - Unfortunately this isn’t true either.
 As we will see ahead there are numerous kashrus issues in a vegetarian restaurant, and even more in a dairy one.
 Therefore although this may seem like a benign situation it is potentially very much not so.

-- If a store / restaurant bear a kashrus certificate that proves they hold by a standard that is acceptable.
+Myth: If a store or restaurant bear a kashrus certificate that proves they hold by a standard that is acceptable.

 - This is unfortunately proven to be very untrue.
 In the last couple years there have been numerous totally bogus “badatz mehadrin” type kashrus certificates that have been put up in popular establishments.
 This seems hard to believe but sadly it is true.
 Attempts have been made to notify the public but an unsuspecting tourist or passerby may not be so lucky.
 Be careful.

 - Keep in mind that even when the establishment bears a valid kashrus certificate – ask yourself does that agency uphold standards that I keep for myself.
 (See list of hechsherim)

 What are some of the “kashrus issues” involved?

 What Types of Products Does the Restaurant Use?